Mola (fish): Description

+The mola is the heaviest of all the bony fishes: large specimens reach 4.3m (14ft) vertically and 3.0m (10ft) horizontally, and can weigh over 2,700kg (6,000 lb).

-Mola are found in temperate and tropical oceans around the world.
+Molas inhabit temperate and tropical oceans around the world.
 They are frequently seen basking in the sun near the surface and are often mistaken for sharks when their huge dorsal fins emerge above the water.
 Their teeth are fused into a beak-like structure, and they are unable to fully close their relatively small mouths.